cassiebaer/ucph-msc-thesis-dpdt/docs/ProblemStatement.md

 The burden of producing such a proof is typically manual, and therefore error-prone.
 We aim to solve this problem from a programming languages perspective by allowing the computer to take over this burden.

-In some branches of mathematics we concern ourselves with types of things and the operations available to manipulate them (e.g, consider the set of all real numbers and common arithmetic functions).
-Programming languages take advantage of this concept by statically verifying programs for type-correctness, precluding many potential sources of runtime errors: “well-typed programs can’t go wrong”.
+Typed programming languages consist of well-defined types with rules attached to each type.
+Statically typed languages take advantage of these types by statically verifying programs for type-correctness, precluding many potential sources of runtime errors: "well-typed programs can’t go wrong".

-We aim to extend this notion of being “well-typed” to include differential privacy metrics; i.e, well-typed programs in our language can’t go wrong and also can’t return results which could be used to identify a particular individual included in the data set.
+We aim to extend this notion of being "well-typed" to include differential privacy metrics.
+The plan is to achieve this by implementing an EDSL with differential privacy guarantees in all types.
+Well-typed programs in our language can’t go wrong and also can’t return results which could be used to identify a particular individual included in the data set.
 Formal proofs for type-correct algorithms written in our language are unnecessary - the program is the proof!
 Thus, all type-correct programs must respect expected privacy requirements.

 ## Learning Objectives